Benefits & Money Advice

 Challenging a benefit decision can be complicated and our advisers can sometimes help with challenging benefit decisions, such as helping you to write a mandatory reconsideration letter.

-Warm and Safe Wiltshire (Tel 0800 038 5722) provide a comprehensive free energy advice service including • Advice on eligibility for various energy grants • Advice on insulation, heating and draft proofing and guidance on resolving damp and condensation issues • Guidance on heating systems and controls • Advice on understanding your fuel bills, managing fuel debt and switching energy tariffs.
+For boiler replacements or energy efficiency measures Wiltshire Warm & Safe (Tel 0800 038 5722) provide a comprehensive free energy advice service including • Advice on eligibility for various energy grants • Advice on insulation, heating and draft proofing • Advice on understanding your fuel bills, managing fuel debt and switching energy tariffs.

 Age UK’s info guide Save Energy Pay Less (IG30) has tips to reduce costs and use energy more efficiently.